Skip to content

 Flow Label: This IPv6 new field is used to control packet flow.
 A non-zero value in this field indicates that the packet should be treated specially; i.e., it should not be routed through different paths to reach the destination, but instead use the same path.
 An advantage of this is that the receiving end doesn’t have to reorder the package, thereby speeding up the process.
 This field helps prevent data packet reordering and is specifically designed for streaming media/live media.

 Payload Length: Indicate the size of the payload.
 This field can only represent a Payload with a maximum length of 65535 bytes.
-If the payload length exceeds 65535 bytes, the payload length field is set to 0, and the jumbo payload option is used in the Hop-by-Hop Options Extension Header.
+In case the length of the payload is greater than 65535 bytes, then the payload length field will be set to 0 and the jumbo payload option is used in the Hop-by-Hop Options extension header.

-Next Header: Used to indicate the type of packet header after the basic header.
+Next header: Used to indicate the type of packet header after the basic header.
 If there is a first extension header, it represents the type of the first extension header.
-Otherwise, it means the protocol type used by the upper layer, such as 6 (TCP) and 17 (UDP).
+Otherwise, it represents the protocol type used by the upper layer, such as 6 (TCP) and 17 (UDP).

 Hop Limit: This field is equivalent to Time To Live (TTL) in IPv4 datagrams.